Picking Your Metal Manufacturer

 But can you do it quickly?
 Consider lead times.
 A manufacturer of metal products, whether for a prototype or a final product, has to be capable of seeing through the swift turnarounds your project requires.

 Quality, at last.
-Finally, it’s key to ask the manufacturer for an explanation on their quality assurance processes for the finishing and transport of your products.
-The use of computer numerical control (or CNC manufacturing) can greatly increase expectations on this front.
+Finally, it’s key to ask the manufacturer to explain their quality assurance processes for the finishing and transport of your products.
+The use of computer numerical control (or CNC manufacturing) can significantly increase expectations on this front.

-Identifying the manufacturer who can most capably see through your custom task, start to finish, is critical to the realization of your metal dream.
+Identifying the manufacturer who can most capably see through your custom task, start to finish, is critical to realizing your metal dream.
 Choose carefully.